-ODV's land holdings consist of 415 mineral titles totalling 155,088.69 hectares ("ha") across two contiguous property blocks known as the Cariboo Main Block and the Quesnel River Mill ("QR Mill") site.
+ODV's land holdings consist of 415 mineral titles totalling 155,088.69 ha across two contiguous property blocks known as the Cariboo Main Block and the QR Mill site.
 These mineral titles include mineral claims, mineral leases, placer claims, and placer leases.

-Through its 100% owned subsidiary Barkerville Gold Mines Ltd. ("BGM"), ODV holds 100% interest in 56 Cariboo Main Block placer titles, 35 QR Mill Property mineral claims, the QR Mill mineral lease No. 320752, and 362 of the 379 Cariboo Main Block mineral and placer claims and placer leases.
+Through its 100% owned subsidiary Barkerville, ODV holds 100% interest in 56 Cariboo Main Block placer titles, 35 QR Mill Property mineral claims, the QR Mill mineral lease No. 320752, and 362 of the 379 Cariboo Main Block mineral and placer claims and placer leases.
 17 mineral claims are jointly owned with other companies and individuals: ODV holds a 97.5% interest in six mineral claims, an 85% interest in two mineral claims, and a 50% interest in the other nine mineral claims.